crizant/change_notifier_builder/README.md

 ## Why you created this?

-I created this package for 3 reasons.
+I created this package for 4 reasons.

 1. For the purpose of state management, `ChangeNotifierBuilder` is a more reasonable and readable name than `AnimatedBuilder`, for a builder widget.

 2. Sometimes our model is not yet ready (i.e. equals `null`).
 In this case if you use `AnimatedBuilder` it throws "animation cannot be null" exception.
 However if you use `ChangeNotifierBuilder`, the runtime value of `notifier` can be `null`.

 3. The `builder` method provides you the `T notifier` object as a parameter, which is a bit more user-friendly.

+4. You can’t listen to multiple `ChangeNotifier`s with `AnimatedBuilder`, so I created `MultiChangeNotifierBuilder` for this purpose.

 ## Example